lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/figures/pyplot-perso/README.md

 ## Light mode vs dark mode

+- For web integration, use either dark or light mode with a transparent background, as done for instance in the website/ebook of [lammps tutorials](https://lammpstutorials.github.io).
-Most of my [projects](https://lammpstutorials.github.io) have a dark and a light modes, therefore I systematically generate figures for both modes, with transparent background.
-For a scientific publication, I use the light mode without transparent background.
+- For scientific publication, use the light mode without transparent background.

 ## Example